thejohnlin/river_race/README.md

-# river_race
+# Paddle Paddle
-banner sidescroller for website
+Banner sidescroller for future website.
+Intended to be converted into JavaScript.